Seeing elk firsthand is undoubtedly the highlight of any visit to Pennsylvania Elk Country.

 Here are a few pointers designed to make your Elk Country visit more enjoyable and rewarding.

-** Pets and elk don't mix, so please leave your pets at home... for their safety.
+** Pets and elk don't mix, so please leave your pets at home... for their safety and yours.

 Fall.
 During mating season, bull elk can often be seen at the forest edge preparing to battle other males for the right to mate.